marklagendijk/meat-fan/README.md

 ## Assembly
 - You can use any of the [ADC1 pins](https://esphome.io/components/sensor/adc.html#esp32-pins) for the Meat probes.
 - You can use any GPIO pin for the 3 pins connecting to the MAX31855.
+The names in the firmware match the names on the MAX31855, except `DO` => `miso`.